Selective School Past Papers & Practice Tests: Your Complete Guide

 - Peer review: Exchange practice papers with classmates

-Last Updated: November 2024
+Last Updated: March 2026

 Your Next Step:

-- Take it today under timed conditions
+- Take a full practice test under timed conditions

-- Review thoroughly
+- Review thoroughly across all four sections

 - Plan your improvement targets